LibreWireless/FreeRTOS-EVB_UserGuide/README.md

 # FreeRTOS-EVB User guide
-Please download the user guide to get started with FreeRTOS
+Please download the user guide to get start with FreeRTOS